Kehinde07/group-5-practice-/README.md

-# group-5-practice-
+# group-5-practice
 We are practicing as group 5 members
+This is a live practice